rudderlabs/rudder-integration-adobe-android/README.md

         .build()
 )
 ```
-## Before running the app configure below tasks (Will be updated properly):
+## Configure the app, as follows:

 Configure the ADBMobile.json at [Adobe Mobile Services](https://mobilemarketing.adobe.com) and download file and save it in your sample-kotlin -> main -> assets (create the folder if it is not present).
-Inside the sample-kotlin -> libs -> MediaSDK.jar, import it as library.
+Inside the adobe -> libs -> MediaSDK.jar, import it as library.
-Map any custom events or properties to dashboard before sending any track or screen call.
+Map any custom track or screen events, or, context data to Rudderstack dashboard.

 ## Send Events